 - Left player Tyler O’Neill – second in his career

-- Midfielder Harrison Badr – First of his career
+- Midfielder Harrison Bader – His first career

 Goldschmidt won his first gold glove since 2017.
 Cardinals Hall of Famer Keith Hernandez has the record for first baseman with 11 wins.

 Arenado continued his historic run by claiming his ninth consecutive NL Golden Glove at third base.
-That legend tied Phillies and Hall of Fame Mike Schmidt for most consecutive NL Gold Gloves by a third baseman.
+Phillies legend and Hall of Famer Mike Schmidt have been tied for most consecutive NL Gold Gloves by a third baseman.
 Brooks Robinson has won 16 in a row in the MLS.

-The Cardinals have now won the NL Gold Glove as runner-up for three consecutive years, with Edman taking the crown from his old teammate, Colton Wong.
+The Cardinals have now won the NL Gold Glove runner-up for three consecutive years, with Edman taking the crown from his old teammate, Kolten Wong.

-The last time the Cardinal won three Golden Glove winners on the court was in 2002 when Fernando Fina, Scott Rollin and Edgar Renteria took their titles.
+The last time the Cardinal won three Golden Glove winners across the field was in 2002 when Fernando Fina, Scott Rollin and Edgar Renteria won the championships.

 2021 was the first year that Cardinalan won the Golden Glove Awards.
 O’Neill is the first Cardinal to win two consecutive awards since Jim Edmonds won five in a row from 2000 to 2004.

-The Cardinal has won four Gold Gloves in their history, most recently in 2003 when Mike Matheny, Edgar Renteria, Rollin and Jim Edmunds each won.
+The Cardinals have won four times in their history, most recently in 2003 when Mike Matheny, Edgar Renteria, Rollin and Jim Edmunds each won.
 They also won four Gold Gloves in 2002 and 1963.

 The Cardinals had six nominations entering the night.
 Catcher Yadier Molina was the only finalist to come empty-handed in 2021.
 He was going for his 10th career in the Gold Glove.